Spanish Golden Age: Cathedral of Valladolid

-The cathedral has its origins in a late gothic Collegiate which was started during the late 15th century, for before becoming capital of Spain Valladolid was not a bishopry see, and thus it lacked the right of building a cathedral.
-However, soon enough the Collegiate became obsolete due to the changes of taste of the day, and thanks to the newly established episcopal see in the city, the Town Council decided to build a cathedral that would shade similar constructions in neighbouring capitals.
+The cathedral has its origins in a late Gothic college that started in the late 15th century.
+Before becoming the capital of Spain, Valladolid was not a bishopric and thus lacked the right to build a cathedral.
+Soon enough, though, the Collegiate became obsolete due to the changes of preference during the period, and thanks to the newly established episcopal in the city, the Town Council decided to build a cathedral that would share similar architecture to neighboring capitals.

 Had the building been finished, it would have been one of the biggest cathedrals in Spain.
-When the building was started, Valladolid was the de facto capital of Spain, housing king Philip II and his court.
-However, due to strategical and geopolitical reasons, by the 1560s the capital was moved to Madrid, thus Valladolid losing its political and economical relevance.
-By the late sixteenth century, Valladolid's importance had been severely resented, and many of the monumental projects such as the cathedral, started during its former and glorious days, had to be modified due to the lack of proper finance.
-Thus, the building that nowadays stands could not be finished in all its splendour, and because of several additions built during the 17th and 18th centuries, it lacks the purported stylistical uniformity sought by Herrera.
-Indeed, although mainly faithful to the project of Juan de Herrera, the building would undergo many modifications, such as the addition to the top of the main façade, a work by Churriguera.
+When the building was started, Valladolid was the de facto capital of Spain, housing King Philip II and his court.
+However, due to strategic and geopolitical reasons, by the 1560s, the capital was moved to Madrid, making Valladolid lose its political and economic relevance.
+By the late sixteenth century, Valladolid's importance had been severely reduced, and many of the monumental projects, such as the cathedral, started during its prosperous years, had to be modified due to a lack of proper finance.
+Thus, the building that stands now could not be finished completely, and due to several additions built during the 17th and 18th centuries, it lacks the purported stylistical uniformity sought by Herrera.
+Although mainly faithful to the project of Juan de Herrera, the building would undergo many modifications.